leterDieu/Stellarity-mcoc/mkdocs/docs/items/sharanga.md

 ## History
 - **2.0a**
+    - Extra velocity multiplier reduced (1.25x -> 1.2x)
+    - Reduced bolt lifespan back to 1s.
+    - <i class="icon-minecraft icon-minecraft-spectral-arrow"></i>Spectral Arrow save chance reduced to 25%.
+Infinity chance reduced to 50%.
+- **Indev-1.6a**
 	- Sharanga drop rate increased frequently (5% base chance -> 9%,  with 2% -> 3% extra chance from Looting)
 	- Spectral Bolt explosions no longer deal set 10 damage, and instead deal 66% of Arrow's base damage with 20% armor penetration.
-	- Spectral Bolts velocity buffed (1x -> 1.2x).
+	- Spectral Bolts velocity buffed (1x -> 1.25x).
 This also increases damage output.
 	- Optimized and cleaned up Sharanga's code.
 	- Sharanga durability increased (384 -> 424)
 	- Sound and particle effects tweaked slightly.
 	- Now drops paired with 7 - 22 <i class="icon-minecraft icon-minecraft-spectral-arrow"></i>Spectral Arrows.
-	- Now has a 25% chance to not consume <i class="icon-minecraft icon-minecraft-spectral-arrow"></i>Spectral Arrows.
-This chance is increased to 50% if enchanted with Infinity.
+	- Now has a 33% chance to not consume <i class="icon-minecraft icon-minecraft-spectral-arrow"></i>Spectral Arrows.
+This chance is increased to 66% if enchanted with Infinity.
 	- Dying to a Spectral Bolt explosion will now result in a custom death message.
+	- Increased Bolt lifespan to 1.5s
 - **1.5b**
 	- Introduced